 The Commission consists of four Commissioners: one from each Nebraska Congressional District and one At Large.
 Commissioners are appointed by the Governor, with the approval of the Legislature, for staggered six year terms.
 At least two Commissioners must be attorneys and one Commissioner must be a licensed Nebraska real property appraiser.
 State law prohibits Commissioners from holding any other position of profit or business engagement which interferes with or is inconsistent with the duties as a Commissioner.

-Robert W. Hotz, Vice-Chairman
+Robert W. Hotz, Chairman

-Steven A. Keetle
+Steven A. Keetle, Vice-Chairman

-Commissioner Keetle obtained a bachelor of science degree in business administration with minors in mathematics and history from the University of Nebraska-Lincoln.
+Commissioner Keetle obtained a Bachelor of Science degree in business administration, with minors in mathematics and history, from the University of Nebraska-Lincoln.
 He is also a graduate of the University of Nebraska College of Law.
 Commissioner Keetle was employed as Legal Counsel to the Commission prior to his appointment as Commissioner.